 The Municipal Government Act (MGA) sets out minimum requirements for giving notice and holding hearings on planning matters.
 A municipality must notify the public of the plan preparation process and of the means to make suggestions and comments concerning the plan.
 A land use bylaw must provide notice for how and to who notice of the issuance of a development permit must be given.
 Before giving second reading to a bylaw adopting or amending a statutory plan or land use bylaw the council must give notice and hold a public hearing.
 Notice of the hearing must be published at least once a week for two consecutive weeks in at least one newspaper or other publications circulating in the area or mailed or delivered to every residence in the area affected by the bylaw.
+Recent amendments to the MGA allow municipalities to pass a bylaw providing for electronic other means of notice (MGA 801.1).
 At the hearing council must hear any person who claims to be affected by the proposed bylaw.
 After considering the comments the council may pass the bylaw, amend the bylaw or defeat it.

 The need to do more

 These minimum provisions often do not satisfy public demand for earlier and more extensive opportunities to engage on planning matters.
 The Alberta Municipal Affairs Public Information Tool Kit gives three reasons for expanding opportunities to engage with citizens: